The Foundation for New Product Development

 Alex MacCallum is the Head of New Products and Ventures at The New York Times, a position she assumed in September of 2017.
-In her role, she oversees the Cooking and Crosswords products and businesses, as well as new product development.
-Before joining the Times, Ms. MacCallum was the corporate counsel to The Huffington Post and worked in general management for Lerer Venture backed start-ups.
-She was also the founding news editor at The Huffington Post, and an editorial aide at The Washington Post, after graduating from Brown University and UC Berkeley School of Law in 2009.
+In her role, Alex oversees the Cooking and Crosswords products and businesses, as well as new product development.
+Before joining the Times, Alex was the corporate counsel to The Huffington Post and worked in general management for Lerer Venture backed start-ups.
+She was also the founding news editor at The Huffington Post and an editorial aide at The Washington Post.